kumahq/kuma-website/docs/docs/0.7.0/documentation/overview.md

         ...
 ```

+This `kuma.io/mesh` annotation also could be set in Namespace.
+In this case all Pods from the Namespace will belong to specified mesh.

 ### Matching Labels in `Pod` and `Service`

 When deploying Kuma on Kubernetes, you must ensure that every `Pod` is part of at least one matching `Service`.
 For example, in [Kuma's demo application](https://github.com/kumahq/kuma-demo/blob/master/kubernetes/), the [`Pod` for the Redis service](https://github.com/kumahq/kuma-demo/blob/master/kubernetes/kuma-demo-aio.yaml#L104)  has the following matchLabels: